 Terms of employment

-The position involves full-time employment for one year, with the possibility of extension for one or two years depeding on circumstances.
-Start date 14 January 2019 or as per agreement.
+The position involves a full-time stipend for one year, with the possibility of extension for one or two years depending on circumstances.
+Start date 1 August 2019 or as per agreement.
 The salary follows the stipend rules at Nordita.

 Further information about the position can be obtained from: